 I still have in me that shy little girl from Indiana who would never let her mother get too far from her.
 Who grew up in the unspoken richness and traditions of African American community.
 Whose instincts were her ancestors, her great grands, ordering her steps.
 Who has seen success because her family told her to, and expected nothing less.
 All of that informs how I move about the world and how I find myself now leading the Communities for Just Schools Fund and this phenomenal team of people.

-Born and raised in New Jersey, Cierra attended Rutgers University, where she earned her bachelor’s degree in social work, with minors in women’s & gender studies and race & ethnic studies.
+Born and raised in New Jersey, Cierra attended Rutgers University - Douglass Residential College, where she earned a bachelor’s degree in social work, with minors in women’s & gender studies and race & ethnic studies.
 She received her master’s degree in education and human development (with a concentration in curriculum and instruction) from The George Washington University.
-Her experiences teaching, running community-based art programs, crafting policy, and conducting research all shape her commitment to social justice and educational equity.
-She enjoys taking and teaching fitness classes, going on road trips, and writing.
-Cierra is excited to join Communities for Just Schools Fund and Teaching for Change to support their work in transforming education.
+She earned a Ph.D. in education from the University of Maryland - College Park.
+Her experiences teaching, running community-based art programs, influencing policy, and conducting research all shape her commitment to education justice.

 Education Anew Fellow - CJSF & Teaching for Change